Notebook and postcards written by Florence Hobbes, c 1916-1917 - Part 2

 form, but each new form

-facing beauty of its own &
+gaining beauty of its own &

-as I gazed, the works of Omar
+as I gazed, the words of Omar

 came to me from afar

-for in the market place ^ of day one dusk
+for in the market place (of day one dusk

 I watched the potter moulding his soft clay

-Miss Page - Brown - Wilson
+Miss Page - Brown - Wilson -

 Re Frank & my holidays, oh dear